“What I stand for is what I stand on.” – Wendell Berry

-Even though our ancestors were embroiled in conflicts, they had a sense of humility and gratefulness for the bounty that nature offered them and they stayed connected to the natural world.
-Yet as time passed, urbanization and industrialization led to the proliferation of businesses and mass production; we were suddenly inundated with all this “stuff” and overloaded with information and options to pick from.
+Even though our ancestors were embroiled in conflicts, they were grateful for the bounty that nature offered them and they stayed connected to the natural world.
+Yet as time passed, urbanization and industrialization led to the proliferation of businesses and mass production; we were suddenly inundated with all this “stuff” and overloaded with information.

-This dominant trend of consumerism has overridden the natural reverence and responsibility that our ancestors felt about caring for Mother Earth.
+The trend of consumerism has overridden the reverence and responsibility that our ancestors felt towards the planet.
 It doesn’t help having dysfunctional world leaders that won’t support policies that protect the environment and maintain world peace.
-So in the midst of these challenges and superficialities, it’s up to us to step up to the plate at the precipice of this critical point.
+In the midst of these challenges, it’s up to us to step up to the plate at the precipice of this critical point.